Sign Language Archaeology|

 By tracing the writings of selected individuals, this study reconstructs the historical context for early ASL grammar.
 It describes the language used in each century and how it changed, and focuses on the rediscovery of the literary legacy of the Deaf American voice.
 Sign Language Archaeology reveals the contrast between folk etymology and scientific etymology and allows readers to see ASL in terms of historical linguistics.

-Ted Supalla is a professor in the Department of Neurology at Georgetown University in Washington, DC.
+Ted Supalla is a professor in the Department of Neurology at Georgetown University.

-Patricia Clark a certified ASL/English interpreter and an adjunct faculty member in the Program in American Sign Language at the University of Rochester in Rochester, New York.
+Patricia Clark is a certified ASL/English interpreter and an adjunct faculty member in the Program in American Sign Language at the University of Rochester.

 Print Edition: ISBN 978-1-56368-493-7, 6 x 9 casebound, 278 pages, 11 tables, 88 figures

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST